calvin456/intro_derivative_pricing/the_concepts_and_practice_of_math_fin/Project9/README.md

 Deprecated.
 Should use multi-curve framework instead to price interest derivatives.
+(CSA discounting)